UK Payroll News

 Holiday Pay and entitlement consultation responses

-This month, the Department for Business and Trade published it’s responses to the two consultations ran earlier this year.
+In March 2024, the Department for Business and Trade published it’s responses to the two consultations ran earlier this year.
 The headline responses are:

 * the government won’t proceed with proposals of a 52-week holiday entitlement reference period, and instead entitlement will be calculated as 12.07% of hours worked in a pay period for irregular/part-time workers only